Openfisca-NSW/openfisca_windows_tutorial/README.md

  The version numbers for these don't really matter (at present) but they should be the most updated as possible, unless you're aware of why you'd use a previous version of pip.

  4. Great - now, let's install the OpenFISCA country template.
-Let's install it so you can modify it if you choose.
+Let's install it so you can modify it, if you choose.

 To do this, you'll need to first get the source code for this extension.